-2.6.8 Chassis Fan and 2nd Fan Connectors
+2.6.6 Cooling Fan Connectors

-The chassis fan connector (J22) and 2nd fan connector (J14) are used to connect cooling fans.
+Connect the CPU fan's cable connector to the CPU fan connector (J9) on the system board.
+The chassis fan connector (J12) is used to connect an additional cooling fan.
 The cooling fans will provide adequate airflow throughout the chassis to prevent overheating the CPU and system board components.
-The system is capable of monitoring and controlling the speed of these cooling fans.
-These fans will automatically turn off once the system enters the Suspend mode.